- Alum Paula Plum adds Molière’s Tartuffe to résumé

 Plum attributes her longevity to persistence.
 “My husband calls me a stress-seeking missile,” she says.
 “I really don’t ever give up.
 There’s so much rejection in this business, but I keep going back.
 I think persistence is even more important than talent in terms of survival in the theater.
 You have to be willing to continually put yourself out there.”

-And when she finishes her run in Tartuffe, Plum will return for a 15th season directing WGBH’s long-running live holiday theatrical production A Christmas Celtic Sojourn, hosted by Brian O’Donovan.
+And when she finishes her run in Tartuffe, Plum will return for a 15th season directing WGBH’s long-running live holiday theatrical production A Christmas Celtic Sojourn, hosted by the irrepressible Brian O’Donovan.
 The production, a mix of Celtic theater, dance, and music, plays at Boston’s Cutler Majestic Theatre at Emerson College December 14, 15, 16, 17, 21, and 22.